Today in Hip-Hop: R.I.P. Pimp C (Dec. 29, 1973 – Dec. 4, 2007)

 [Ed.
 Note: This memorandum was originally published on Dec.
 4, 2012.]

 2007: Robert Johnson meeting the devil at the crossroads, selling his soul so he could master blues guitar.
 Keith Richards sneering at a 1967 jury and saying, “We are not old men, we are not worried about petty morals.”
 Nas watching a flick, illin’ and rooting for the villain.
 The iconography of the anti-hero has long held a prime spot in the history of American music.

 Gangsta rap has, of course, exploited this phenomenon more thoroughly than any other musical genre.
-And no gangsta rapper ever has quite realized the anti-hero iconography more fully than Chad Lamont “Pimp C” Butler, who died five years ago of an overdose of promethazine/codeine syrup on December 4, 2007.
+And no gangsta rapper ever has quite realized the anti-hero iconography more fully than Chad Lamont “Pimp C” Butler, who died in 2007 of an overdose of promethazine/codeine syrup on Dec.
+4, 2007.

 As C himself said to XXL in 2006, soon after his release from a four-year prison bid for pulling out a gun during an argument with a woman in a mall: “I was an animal for a long time.
 I wasn’t nice.
 I hurt people’s feelings and I could see it.
 I was going to be the bad guy if I had to.
 Fuck you if you don’t like me.
 You can like Bun.
 You ain’t gotta like me.”

 There’s no easy defense for pulling a gun on a woman in a mall or for the fact that his lack of self-control ended up costing him his life at the far-too-young age of 33, costing his friends and family so much pain, costing hip-hop so much brilliance.
 But artistically, he was always in full control—well aware of the power in his persona.